George William Gordon

 George William Gordon (c.
-1820 – 23 October 1865) was a Jamaican businessman, magistrate and politician, one of two representatives to the Assembly from St. Thomas-in-the-East parish.
+1820 – 23 October 1865) was a Jamaican businessman, magistrate and politician, one of two representatives to the Assembly from the parish of Saint Thomas-in-the-East.
 He was a leading critic of the colonial government and the policies of Jamaican Governor Edward Eyre.

 After the start of the Morant Bay rebellion in October 1865, Eyre declared martial law in that area, directed troops to suppress the rebellion, and ordered the arrest of Gordon in Kingston.
 He had him returned to Morant Bay to stand trial under martial law.
 Gordon was quickly convicted of conspiracy and executed, on suspicion of having planned the rebellion.
 Eyre's rapid execution of Gordon on flimsy charges during the crisis, and the death toll and violence of his suppression of the revolt, resulted in a huge controversy in Britain.
 Opponents of Eyre and his actions attempted to have him prosecuted for murder, but the case never went to trial.
 He was forced to resign.
 The British government passed legislation to make Jamaica a Crown Colony, governing it directly for decades.
 In 1969, the Jamaican government proclaimed Gordon as a National Hero of Jamaica.